What do I need to know before buying an embroidery machine?

 Instead of selling the machine you outgrow, you may decide to keep it as a backup, assuming you have the space for a small fleet of embroidery machines.

-Then go for it!
+If the answer is “yes,” then go for it!
 It’s a fabulous tool to add a lot of fun and creativity to your life.
 If you take the time to figure out how to use it, you will be amazed by all the things you can make.
 Plus – I’ll be right there with you to help and inspire you on your way!

 Want to remember this?
 Save “10 facts you should know before you buy an embroidery machine” on your favorite Pinterest board